RafaelFigueiredo2203/Jornada-Enem/README.md

 ## My Role

-I'm contributing as a *fullstack developer*, focusing on:
+I'm contributing as a *Fullstack Developer* and *Tech Lead Front-end*, focusing on:

 - Implementing the essay submission flow with file upload and form validation
 - Creating the evaluation interface for teachers (drawer component with scoring per skill)